boocs/Unreal-clang-tidy-guide/README.md

 - More than likely, in this Lyra instance the CheckOptions suppression is the right call
   - This is because FLyraGamePhaseDelegate is a delegate type created by the DECLARE_DELEGATE_OneParam macro
 - In your own code it might not have this context.
 It could be that changing the code it the right call
+- Always test when changing code!
+See [warning](#warning-changing-unreal-code) section.

 #### Recommendation: Variable